AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

  >[!NOTE]
  >
  >You cannot delete users with the Share Name of _Cloud Shared Access from MAG[XYZ]_ in this interface.
-Please refer to [How to delete users who were granted shared access via a Cloud project?](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#remove-cloud-shared-access-users) for more details.
+For more details, refer to [How to delete users who were granted shared access via a Cloud project?](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#remove-cloud-shared-access-users).